Sunday, 26 March 2023

 We hopped out of the car, pulled on rubber boots and walked - amazing stuff.

-At one spot we stop to see pools where lithium, in some form or other, bubbles up through the 140 m deep salt layer.
+At one spot we stopped to see pools where lithium, in some form or other, bubbles up through the 140 m deep salt layer.
 Evidently Bolivia has the largest reserves of lithium in the world.

-A salt art gallery.
-Very imaginative creations
+An open air salt art gallery.
+Very imaginative creations all carved from salt

 THE very train